BD2KOnFHIR/NLP2FHIR-Docker/README.md

 - Create a run script to run the NLP2FHIR-GUI.

 ### Run
-After the build.sh command has completed, there will be a target directory.
+After the build command has completed, there will be a target directory.
 cd to this target directory.

+Mac/Linux OS
+* Run the **run_nlp2fir-gui_linux.sh** command to launch the NLP2FHIR-GUI.

+Windows OS
-Run the **run_nlp2fir-gui_linux.sh** command to launch the NLP2FHIR-GUI.
+* Run the **run_nlp2fir-gui_linux.sh** command to launch the NLP2FHIR-GUI.